MD / MBBS / BDS / PhD

 Eligibility Criteria

-TCM practitioners, fully registered with the Traditional Chinese Medicine Practitioners Board, preferably with more than 10 years of clinical experience, may lead in project teams as PIs for studies that do not involve clinical trials and/or laboratory services e.g. observational or case description type studies.
+1. TCM practitioners (TCMPs) fully registered with the Traditional Chinese Medicine Practitioners Board, with more than 10 years of clinical experience, may lead in project teams as PIs for studies that do not involve clinical trials and/or laboratory services e.g. observational or case description type studies (refer to Tier 2 proposals from the table above).

-Projects which are currently already receiving support from other sources of funding will not be eligible for TCMRG funding.
+1. Projects which are currently already receiving support from other sources of funding will not be eligible for TCMRG funding, so that there is no double funding.

 For more details on the eiligibility criteria, please visit MOH's website here (internet accessible link).